andausman/andausman/README.md

 ##  Current Focus

 - **AI for Business & Social Good**: Applying AI to solve societal challenges and drive business growth.
-- **Centering African Data**: On a mission to curate, clean and centre 10 million African datasets by 2030 through datum.africa.
+- **Centering African Data**: On a mission to curate, clean and centre 10 million African datasets by 2030 through [Datum Africa](https://datum.africa).

 ##  Get in Touch